arthurdiasferrante/BF-Execution-Viewer/README.md

 ### `POST /calculator`

-Builds and executes a Brainfuck program for a selected operation.
+Builds and executes a Brainf*ck program for a selected operation.

 **Request body**